Equity: how much do you need for a mortgage? - key4.ch

 Here you’ll find exactly the right offer – independent, fast and transparent.

-Does it make sense to contribute more than 20% of the purchase price from my own funds?
+Does it make sense to contribute more than 20% equity?

-Prospective buyers who count on getting a certain mortgage because they are able to put down a deposit of 20% on their dream home may be in for an unpleasant surprise.
+Prospective buyers who count on getting a certain mortgage before buying a home may be in for an unpleasant surprise.
 This is because the amount you can borrow is not determined by the “catalog price” of the property, but by the current market value as determined by the mortgage lender.
-For example, if the asking price for a single-family home is CHF 1.1 million but the mortgage lender decides that it is worth only CHF 1 million, the buyers must either pay the CHF 100,000 difference from their own capital or negotiate a lower asking price.
+For example, if the asking price for a single-family home is CHF 1.1 million but the mortgage lender decides that it is only worth CHF 1 million, the buyer must either pay the CHF 100,000 difference out of their own pocket or negotiate a lower price.

 The 20:80 rule and the option to withdraw pension assets only apply to the purchase of owner-occupied residential properties.
-Different regulations apply to the purchase of vacation homes and luxury properties.
-In this case, buyers have to cover at least 40% of the price of the property with their own equity.
+Different rules apply for other real estate like vacation homes and luxury property for which an equity share of 40 percent is generally required to be able to take out a mortgage.

 In the end, each person’s situation and each property is unique.
-For this reason, financing must always be considered individually from a variety of perspectives.
+The financing of a home must always be considered on an individual basis and from various angles.

-Do you have any questions about equity?
-Our client advisors are here for you.
+Do you have any questions about mortgages and equity?
+Our client advisors will be happy to advise you.

 Was this article helpful?